thebigburd/java-mixer/README.md

 # java-mixer
- An audio editing application implemented with Java Sound and Java Swing
+ An audio recording application implemented with Java Sound and Java Swing